Internships and Projects

 - Medical Practice Transformation

-Project dates vary, but most activities are within the summer recess date range of June 19 to August 10, 2023.
+Project dates vary, but most activities are within the summer recess date range of June 17 to August 9, 2024.
 Some projects may provide for travel, meals, and lodging.
 Some projects may require a criminal background check.
-Please read the complete program description prior to completing the application.
-AHEC Scholars 2023 Summer Projects program description.

-This is a competitive process.
-Decisions will be based on the best match for each program.
+This is a competitive process with limited enrollment capacity.
+Decisions are based on the best match for each program.

 Food Systems Project